ZiyandaPetela/DATA-ANALYTICS/README.md

 * Utilities like Azure Data Studio can do more than just retrieve data.
 * They also offer a graphical way for database administrators to reconfigure a database.
 * You can click through a series of menus to choose the changes you'd like to make to the database and the utility writes SQL commands that carry out your requests and sends them to the database.
 *  computer software can interact with databases programmatically.
 This  means that software can send SQL commands to the database as part of its activity.

+ # Statistics Packages
+* software packages go beyond the simple statistical analyses that are possible in spreadsheets and provide access to advanced statistical environments that are accessible through a graphical user interface and/or a built-in scripting language.
+* These software packages may be used by anyone interested in data analysis, but the reality is that they are mainly the domain of professional statisticians.

+* IBM SPSS
+*  SPSS is one of the oldest statistical software packages,
+*  offers advanced statistical analysis, a vast library of machine learning algorithms, text analysis, open-source extensibility, integration with big data and seamless deployment into applications.
+*  Its ease of use, flexibility and scalability make SPSS accessible to users of all skill levels.
+*  What’s more, it’s suitable for projects of all sizes and levels of complexity, and can help you find new opportunities, improve efficiency and minimize risk.
+*   IBM SPSS Statistics supports a top-down, hypothesis testing approach to your data, while IBM SPSS Modeler exposes patterns and models hidden in data through a bottom-up, hypothesis generation approach.
+*   SPSS benefits
+*   Intuitive user interface - Prepare and analyze data with an easy-to-use interface without having to write code.
+*   Flexible licensing option-  choose from purchase options including subscription and traditional licenses.
+*   Boost data science productivity-Empower coders, noncoders and analysts with visual data science tools.